AlexScherbatyuk/AlexScherbatyuk/README.md

 ## Hi there 👋, I'm Alex Scherbatyuk
 ## About Me

-Smart contracts security research and blockchain developer.
+Smart contracts security researcher and blockchain developer.
 With a proven ability to detect and report critical vulnerabilities across a wide range of blockchain platforms, and develop smart contracts for airdrops, DeFi, NFTs, Stablecoins, Rebase tokens, including upgradable proxy contracts and interoperability contracts based on Chainlink CCIP.

 ## Technical Expertise
 ### Main